tencent cloud

 .build();

-// No need to block main thread in production environment.
+// Do not block the main thread in the production environment.

 Thread.sleep(Long.MAX_VALUE);

-// After consumption is completed, close the consumer client if not needed.
+// After consumption is complete, you can close the consumer client if there are no other needs.

 pushConsumer.close();